Kvasenok/ha-drugstore-stock/README.md

 ## Overview

-Drugstore Stock integration allows you to register, monitor and automate the management of your medicine stock, sending alerts when items run low or reach minimum levels.
+Drugstore Stock integration allows you to register and monitor your medicine inventory in Home Assistant, helping you keep track of available quantities and identify when it’s time to restock.

 ## Installation